Professional edition active

 Complementary, alternative, and integrative medicine are terms often used interchangeably, but their meanings are different.

 IMH aims to combine CAM with mainstream medicine when appropriate.
 Some CAM therapies are now offered in hospitals and are sometimes reimbursed by insurance companies.
-Some traditional medical schools, including 74 North American medical institutions in the Academic Consortium for Integrative Medicine and Health, provide education about integrative medicine and therapies.
+In addition, a growing number of academic institutions from various countries worldwide have joined the Academic Consortium for Integrative Medicine & Health (ACIMH) in an effort to provide a collaborative platform for academic institutions to advance integrative medicine through research, education, and clinical care (1).

 • Chiropractic or osteopathic manipulation (9.1%)